skevin3003/USACO/Questions.md

 ## General

-> Hey, could you help me get started with competitive programming.
+> Hey,  you help me get started with competitive programming.

 > Please suggest me some steps how I can get better in competitive programming.